hapax/hapax.github.io/assets/extreme.md

 afterwards, moving to France and then the US, where he taught at Columbia until his death in 1966.

-Gumbel's lectures were given under the auspices of the Applied Mathematics Division at the National Bureau of Standards.
+Gumbel's lectures were given, I guess, to the Applied Mathematics Division at the National Bureau of Standards.
-The extreme values he considers are rather different---though in some cases, comparably dangerous---to those he was resisting in Weimar Germany.
+They were worried about different extreme values from those in Weimar Germany!